30 Mind-Blowing Health Benefits of Pets

-Owning a pet is no easy feat, but that hasn’t stopped Americans from adopting dogs and cats at staggering rates.
+Adopting dogs and cats is no easy feat, but that hasn’t stopped Americans from embracing these companion animals at staggering rates.
 In fact, a cool third of American families own pets.

 From soothing muscle aches to slashing stress to even increasing your longevity, owning pet offers some serious health benefits.
 But a pet in the house is more than just a fun new family member: it’s a bona fide mini medicine cabinet.
 Here they are.

-Not only do adorable pets melt hearts with their sweet faces, but they apparently also keep your ticker in tip-top shape.
-That’s according to one study published in the journal Circulation, which found that owning a pet is correlated with both a reduced heart disease risk and increased survival among heart disease patients.
+Not only do adorable pets melt hearts with their sweet faces, but they also keep your ticker in tip-top shape and combat loneliness.
+That’s according to one study on the health benefits of owning a pet and its influence on physical activity levels on how pets affect your mental and physical health published in the journal on the impact of companion animals on human health Circulation, which found that owning a pet is correlated with both a reduced heart disease risk and lower blood pressure among heart disease patients.

 2 They keep you happy.

-Any pet owner can attest to the fact that nothing is quite as comforting than cuddling up with a furry friend.
-In fact, one study conducted at Ohio State University found that for college students, simply owning a cat or dog was enough to help reduce their risk of becoming depressed or feeling lonely.
+Any pet owner can attest to the fact that nothing is quite as comforting as cuddling up with a furry friend.
+One study conducted at Ohio State University found that for college students, simply owning a cat or dog was enough to help reduce their risk of becoming depressed or feeling lonely.
+The companionship of pets can provide a sense of purpose.

 3 And prevent you from putting on pounds.